JimmyXwtx/ras/README.md

 # Raspberry Pi Workshop

 This repository is for a Raspberry Pi workshop to control an LED via GPIO pins as well as through HTTP, TCP, and UDP.
+The GPIO programming is done with node.js using the [`rpi-gpio` library](https://github.com/JamesBarwell/rpi-gpio.js).

 ## Setup
 * Please setup your Raspberry Pi via the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).